 A borrower of the bullet loan is approved a maximum principal amount determined on the basis of repayment capability.
 The structure of the loan can be designed in different ways, depending upon the customer’s repayment attitude or payment conditions.
 The borrower can repay the loan in a single or regular interest payment mode.
-The regular payment mode is like monthly, annually or yearly reducing the lump sum money at the maturity.
+The regular payment mode is like monthly, annually, or yearly reducing the lump sum money at the maturity.

 The latter is quite beneficial for the individual wherein the borrower expects a huge cash inflow, such as bonus or fixed returns.
 Apart from this, a periodic payment also lowers the financial burden at the time of repayment.

 Suppose you take a loan of amount $1,900 and repay it back in a year at an interest of 10% annual compounding.
-In the case of bullet loan, the person will pay $2,090 ($1,900 as principal plus $190 as interest) in a single payment mode.
+In the case of a bullet loan, the person will pay $2,090 ($1,900 as principal plus $190 as interest) in a single payment mode.

 Payment Types of Bullet Loans

 In the US, the contract provisions that apply to the loan must state the payment of bullet loan to have “Truth-in-Lending.”
 The consumer should be informed of all charges, terms, and costs on the loan.
 This is the stipulation under this law.

 This is done to make the borrower aware of his obligation as he may fall short of funds to repay the loan at maturity.
 A two-step payment plan is used here under which the borrower can avail of a reset option to reset the loan using current market rates and use amortizing payment mode.
 This option can be availed only if the borrower is still the owner with not less than 30 days late payment in the preceding 12 months and has no loans against the property.